stackitcloud/terraform-provider-stackit/docs/resources/cdn_distribution.md

 - `backend` (Attributes) The configured backend for the distribution (see [below for nested schema](#nestedatt--config--backend))
 - `regions` (List of String) The configured regions where content will be hosted

+Read-Only:

+- `blocked_countries` (List of String) The configured countries where distribution of content is blocked

 <a id="nestedatt--config--backend"></a>
 ### Nested Schema for `config.backend`